Ising model: Artificial neural network

-Ising model was instrumental in the development of the Hopfield network.
+The Ising model was instrumental in the development of the Hopfield network.
 The original Ising model is a model for equilibrium.
 Roy J. Glauber in 1963 studied the Ising model evolving in time, as a process towards thermal equilibrium (Glauber dynamics), adding in the component of time.
 (Kaoru Nakano, 1971) and (Shun'ichi Amari, 1972), proposed to modify the weights of an Ising model by Hebbian learning rule as a model of associative memory.
 The same idea was published by (William A. Little, 1974), who was cited by Hopfield in his 1982 paper.

 The Sherrington–Kirkpatrick model of spin glass, published in 1975, is the Hopfield network with random initialization.
 Sherrington and Kirkpatrick found that it is highly likely for the energy function of the SK model to have many local minima.
 In the 1982 paper, Hopfield applied this recently developed theory to study the Hopfield network with binary activation functions.
 In a 1984 paper he extended this to continuous activation functions.
 It became a standard model for the study of neural networks through statistical mechanics.